Referendums in the United Kingdom: Mayoral and other governance referendums

 A local authority in England and Wales can hold a referendum on changing its executive arrangements between a directly elected mayor, a leader and cabinet, and in England only, a committee system.
-A referendum can be held by three methods; by a resolution of the council to hold one, under an order from the government, or upon receiving a petition signed by five percent of registered voters within the local authority area, in the only example of the initiative process in the United Kingdom.
+A referendum can be held by three methods; by a resolution of the council to hold one, under an order from the government, or upon receiving a petition signed by five per cent of registered voters within the local authority area, in the only example of the initiative process in the United Kingdom.
 If successful, the council must change its governance system, and hold an election for the mayor if necessary.

 The process differs between England and Wales.
 In England, a referendum can be held on moving between any of the three systems, and following the vote another referendum may not be held for 10 years.
 A council is not required to hold a referendum to change its executive arrangements, but a change that has occurred as a result of a referendum can only be changed following another referendum.
 In Wales, a council must hold a referendum to change between a mayor and leader and cabinet, with the minimum period between votes set at five years.

 Fifty-three referendums have taken place in local authorities to establish whether there is support for directly elected mayors.
 Sixteen were successful and a mayoralty was established; in thirty-seven local authorities an elected mayor was rejected by voters.
 An additional six referendums have been held on removing the post of elected mayor, with three mayoralties being retained, and three disestablished.
 Ten referendums were held in 2012 as part of the government's manifesto to introduce elected mayors in the largest cities in England without the position.
 Only one new mayoralty was approved, and no further votes have been ordered by the government.
 Two referendums have been held in response to a petition on moving to a committee system, in the Borough of Fylde and in West Dorset.
 Both referendums were successful.
 On average, turnout is similar to that of local elections, with the highest turnout 64% in Berwick-upon-Tweed (held alongside the 2001 general election) and the lowest 10% in the London Borough of Ealing.